Frameworks

 classmethod Random(graph, dim=2, rand_range=None)[source]

-Return a framework with random realization.
+Return a framework with random realization with integral coordinates.

 Parameters:

-• rand_range (int | List[int] | None) – Sets the range of random numbers from which the realization is sampled.
+• rand_range (int | Sequence[int]) – Sets the range of random numbers from which the realization is sampled.
 The format is either an interval (a,b) or a single integer a, which produces the range (-a,a).
+If rand_range=None, then the range is set to (-a,a) for a = 10^4 * n * dim, where n is the number of vertices.

 Return type: